Joshua-Riek/x86-bootloader/README.md

 This minimal bootloader is currently able to find, load, and execute a program on any FAT12 formatted floppy or hard disk (including usb devices).

+Please note that the original max file size that the bootloader can load is 14kb, but this can be streached to around 20k before overflowing into the bottom of the bootloaders' stack, their are no checks in place to prevent this.
+If you wish to move around the memory map please be my guest and make it suitable for your needs.

 ## Features and Goals
 - [x] FAT12 floppy disk support
 - [x] FAT12 hard disk support